ovh/docs/pages/web/web-paas/languages-dotnet/guide.en-gb.md

 where `PLATFORM_OUTPUT_DIR` is the output directory for compiled languages available at build time.

 Typically .NET Core builds will start a collection of build servers, which are helpful for repeated builds.
-On $partner_full, however, if this process is not disabled, the build process will not finish until the idle timeout is reached.
+On Web PaaS, however, if this process is not disabled, the build process will not finish until the idle timeout is reached.

 As a result, it is recommended to include `-p` toggles that disable the Razor compiler for dynamic cshtml pages (`UseRazorBuildServer`) and the .NET msbuild compiler (`UseSharedCompilation`).